Check version

 cat "ibm-cloud-images.json" | contract-cli image --in -

-Validate an unencrypted contract against the Hyper Protect schema.
+Validate an unencrypted contract against the IBM Confidential Computing schema.
 Checks contract structure, required fields, and data types before encryption to help catch errors early in the development process.

 contract-cli validate-contract [flags]